How Is Dangerous Driving Prevented?

 Teen Drivers Safety

-- The top cause for premature death among teens is automotive related fatalities.
+- The top cause of premature death among teens is automotive-related fatalities.

 - Approximately 70% of teens killed in vehicle accidents were male.

 - Over half of the automobile deaths among teens occurred on Friday or the weekend.
 The time most teens drive for leisure.

 - Speeding is one of the main factors in automotive accidents and death among teenage motorists.

 - Enroll teen drivers in a professional driving school

 - As a parent, set a good example of what safe driving looks like

 - Communicate the dangers of speeding to teen drivers

 - Reduce and eliminate potential distractions while driving